KeithKrenek/resume-optimization/assistant-instructions/tech-resume-tailor.md

 - [ ] If any Acceptance Criteria would fail, fix the content silently before emitting JSON.
 - [ ] Remove bullets that restate responsibilities without an impact metric unless they map to a hard requirement and no metric exists (then keep, but add a future-metric placeholder in tailoring_notes.placeholders).

+### Enhanced Content Validation Checklist

+#### Skills Verification
+- [ ] Every skill in technical_expertise has supporting evidence
+- [ ] No skill appears more than 5 times across resume
+- [ ] Demonstrated_skills present on 80%+ of experiences
+- [ ] Skills without evidence moved to gap_items

+#### Work Samples Validation
+- [ ] Each sample directly relates to job requirement
+- [ ] All URLs are accessible and working
+- [ ] Variety of sample types when applicable
+- [ ] Impact metrics included where available

+#### Layout Optimization
+- [ ] Full-width sections: Summary, Expertise, Experience, Projects, Samples
+- [ ] Half-width pairs: Education+Publications, Certifications+Awards
+- [ ] No single-item sections (minimum 2 items or combine)
+- [ ] Visual balance maintained between columns

 ## Communication Excellence Integration

 Apply these principles from effective communication research: